matsengrp/dpvt-experiments-1/dpvtex/larch/README.md

   a random tree
 - labels edges by whether they are MP edges are not
 - pickle trees and edge labels and safe to `/path/to/dpvt/training/data`

+## More Details and file structure

+Here we describe the purpose of each file in the `larch/` directory.
+Some of this is already mentioned above, here we just present a more thorough summary that this is mostly interesting for code development and should not be needed for running the code.

+In `dpvtex/larch`:

+- `README.md`: Explains in detail how to run the code to create training data from alignments using larche
+- `preprocess_alignments.snakefile`: Delete sites with gaps and ambiguous (i.e.
+  non- ACGTacgt characters) from alignments.
+Additionally flags all directories with alignments have more than 5 characters to be included in further analysis.
+Alignments with less than 5 characters will be ignored.
+- `generate_dpvt_input.snakefile`: inferring MP hDAG with larch, extracting MP trees, and perturbing them, creating pickled files of training and testing data that can be used as for `dpvt`.
+- `Snakefile`: brings together `preprocess_alignments.snakefile` and
+  `generate_dpvt_input.snakefile` for data as specified in `config.yaml`.
+This snakefile is required as some filtering of data happens in `preprocess_alignments.snakefile` results in wildcards changing: alignments with less than 5 sites after removing ambiguous characters and gaps will not be used.
+- `config.yaml`: specifying input and output files and additional parameters needed in Snakefile.
+Description can be found in README
+- `environment.yml`: larch-data environment required for running code

+In `dpvtex/larch/scripts`: scripts called from snakefiles:

+- Called from `preprocess_alignments.snakefile`:

+  - `clean_data.py`: Removes all sites from alignments that contain characters that are not in {A,C,G,T,a,c,g,t}
+  - `check_size_fasta.py`: Checks whether the alignment after removing gaps and ambiguous sites contains more than 5 sites.
+If it does, it creates a flag file in the directory containing the alignment.

+- Called from `generate_dpvt_input.snakefile`:
+  - `check_max_parsimony.py`: Checks if the smallest parsimony score of the hDAG produced by larch decreased in the last 5 iterations.
+If it did, we want to run larch for more iterations
+  - `extract_data_from_hdag.py`: Reads hDAGs produced by larch and extracts MP
+    trees:
+    - read hDAG from larch output and trim to only contain MP trees + unlabel hDAG (i.e. remove internal sequences)
+    - MP trees are sampled uniformly from hDAG without replacement -- we sample from topologies, not trees, to get as much variety in topology as possible
+    - chooses random leaf of MP tree as root leaf
+    - randomly resolve polytomies (using `resolve_polytomy()` function from ete3)
+    - runs Sankoff to get sequences for internal nodes
+    - use `make_worse_tree()` function from
+      `dpvtex/perfect_phylogenies/perturb_phylogeny.py` to create non-MP edges
+    - assigns `0`/`1` labels to edges of tree depending on whether the split represented by that edge is in the larch hDAG or not
+    - if more than $\frac{1}{6}$ of the edges are non-MP or we tried more than 100 times to create non-MP edges, stop and add tree and edge labels to dictionary
+  - `aggregate_training_data.py`: Aggregate all training data saved separately for each input alignment in one dictionary, split training and testing set to have the same ratio of MP to non-MP edges and save training and testing data as pickled dictionaries.
+This will be the data for `dpvt`.
+Additionally creates csv file with properties of data: number of trees, number of leaves, number of MP edges, number of non-MP edges and alignment length (for training and testing set together).

+In `dpvtex/larch/setup_larch_inputs`:

+- `convert_fasta_to_larch_input.snakefile`: Read fasta file and create input files in format required to run larch -- called from `generate_dpvt_input.snakefile`

+In `dpvtex/larch/tests`:

+- testing functions from `clean_data.py` and `extract_data_from_hdag.py`.
+Can be
+  run with `pytest`.